joshocalico/joshuasteele-site/content/posts/josh-s-guide-to-falling-off-the-planet.md

 I get depressed and my self-care slips - so this will act as a sort of late day stand-up.
 If this fails, I'm not going to hold it against myself.
 If you aren't me and you're feeling yourself start to struggle, I'd encourage you try it.

-I understand that accountability won't help my mental health.
-But little tasks to keep myself in a decent shape likely will.
+I understand that accountability won't help my mental health but, little tasks to keep myself in a decent shape likely will.
 I mean, to be honest I haven't even talked with my boyfriend nearly as much as I should be right now.

 What did I do today?: